mainej/schema-voyager/doc/sources.md

 > See the docs on [Datomic inference](/doc/datomic-inference.md) for details, being sure to heed the warnings.
 > Generally, you should prefer "file sources" with supplemental schema over Datomic inference.

-Since not all projects that use Schema Voyager will need to connect to Datomic, it is not one of the default dependencies.
+Since not all projects will need to connect to Datomic, it is not one of the default dependencies.
 This can lead to errors when ingesting from a Datomic source.
-See the [troubleshooting docs](/doc/troubleshooting.md) for how to fix.
+See the [troubleshooting docs](/doc/troubleshooting.md) for fixes.

 ### file source